 Where would you like to see growth and change happen?

 Be bold and brave in setting your future state, and then surround yourself with the expertise to make it happen.
 2018 may not be the year that all is accomplished; however, it can be the year that you started.

-Don’t let your HR team fall into a transactional rut in 2018.
+Don’t let your HR team fall into a transactional rut.
 Provide them with the tools to think strategically, set the intent and drive change in your organisation instead of allowing change to happen to you.